-productivity and age; Börsch-Supan (2013) provides a thorough review of studies debunking the inverse relationship between age and productivity.
+Understanding how worker productivity changes with age is often problematic due to selection bias (old workers remain in the workforce because of good health, and are therefore not representative), omitted variables in determining wages (seniority and anti-ageism laws), and generational effects.
+Indeed, various studies fail to find any relationship between worker productivity and age; Börsch-Supan (2013) provides a thorough review of studies debunking the inverse relationship between age and productivity.
 More recent research, such as Liang et al. (2018), concerns itself with the negative relationship between aging and business formation.
 If anything, the effect of age on productivity is indirect.
-For instance, aggregate regional productivity declines with age because the structure of demand is different, despite the workers themselves not being any less productive, or because firm and population demography are related ((Hopenhayn et al. 2018), see Section 7).
+For instance, aggregate regional productivity declines with age because the structure of demand is different, despite the workers themselves not being any less productive, or because firm and population demography are related (Hopenhayn et al. (2018), see Section 7).

 Baumol's (1967) cost disease plays a role in the aging literature because consumption baskets shift demand towards low-productivity growth sectors, such as healthcare and entertainment.
 Siliverstovs et al. (2011) document a shift of employment shares away from agriculture and industry towards personal services and the financial sector caused by a growing share in the total population of individuals aged 65+ in a panel of countries.
-Moreno-Galbis & Sopraseuth (2014) identifies that the shift towards personal services due to aging is also responsible for job polarization, since these services require low-paid labor.
+Moreno-Galbis & Sopraseuth (2014) identify that the shift towards personal services due to aging is also responsible for job polarization, since these services require low-paid labor.
 However, our discussion in Section 2 fails to relate the productivity slowdown to a reallocation towards low productivity growth industries.